-You should read carefully this prospectus before deciding to participate in the Plan.
-You should read the documents we have referred you to in the "Where You Can Find More Information" section of this prospectus for information on us and for our financial statements.
+You should read this prospectus and any applicable prospectus supplement and the documents incorporated by reference herein or therein carefully before you invest in any of our securities.
+You should also read the documents we have referred you to in the "Where You Can Find More Information" and "Information We Incorporate by Reference" sections of this prospectus for information about us, including our financial statements.
+This prospectus may not be used to consummate sales of our securities unless it is accompanied by a prospectus supplement.

-Our common units are listed on the New York Stock Exchange under the symbol "USAC".
+Our common units are listed on the New York Stock Exchange, or the NYSE, under the symbol "USAC."
+We will provide information in the related prospectus supplement for the trading market, if any, for any other securities that may be offered.

-Investing in our common units involves risks.
-Limited partnerships are inherently different from corporations.
-You should carefully consider the risk factors described under "Risk Factors" on page 3 of this prospectus before enrolling in the Plan.
+Investing in our securities involves a high degree of risk.
+You should carefully consider the risks relating to investing in our securities and each of the other risk factors described under "Risk Factors" on page 2 of this prospectus before you make an investment in our securities.